w3villa-anshul-yadav/git_practice/readme.md

 # With this command we will change directory to 'git_commands_practice/'

-# Now we are in our 'git_commands_practice/' folder ,we will meake this folder to be tracked using git
+# Now we are in our 'git_commands_practice/' folder ,we will make this folder to be tracked using git

 ```
   git init